Second City derby: Women's Sides

 Birmingham City W.F.C. were founded in 1968, whilst Aston Villa W.F.C. were founded in 1973 as Solihull F.C., and took on their current Aston Villa guise in 1996.
 During the 2000-01 and 2001-02 seasons both teams competed in the second tier FA Women's Premier League North.
 Birmingham were then promoted to the Women's Premier League National with Villa joining them for one season in 2003-04 before being relegated.
 Then followed 18 years of the teams being in different divisions, Birmingham being in the top tier and Villa elsewhere, until the 2020–21 Women's Super League season when Villa were promoted up to join Blues.
 In the first ever WSL match between the two sides Birmingham beat Villa 1–0 at an empty Villa Park (due to restrictions related to the COVID-19 pandemic in the United Kingdom), while the Birmingham's home match which was also played behind closed doors at Damson Park, Solihull was a 1–1 draw.
 In the 2021–22 season, Aston Villa won 1–0 at St. Andrew's.
 Birmingham returned the favour and won 1–0 at Villa Park on 8 May 2022, the final day of the season, as they were relegated to the FA Women's Championship.

-As of the 2021–22 Birmingham currently play at St Andrew's, home of the men's team, having played at Redditch Utd, Stratford Town and Solihull Moors in the 21st century.
+As of the 2021–22 season, Birmingham currently play at St Andrew's, home of the men's team, having played at Redditch Utd, Stratford Town and Solihull Moors in the 21st century.
 Villa play at Walsall's Bescot Stadium, having moved from Boldmere St Michaels - although important games such as the Second City Derby will often take place at Villa Park.

 Statistics and records

-As of the end of the 2010–11 season, there have been 120 meetings in major competition between the two teams since the first FA Cup meeting in 1887, of which Aston Villa have won 52 and Birmingham City 38.
+As of the end of the 2018–19 season, there have been 126 meetings in major competition between the two teams since the first FA Cup meeting in 1887, of which Aston Villa have won 57 and Birmingham City 38.
 The most goals in one game were scored in a league game on 7 July 1895, in the First Division, as Small Heath lost to Aston Villa 7–3.
 The biggest winning margin was 6–0 to Aston Villa on 9 November 1988, in a Full Members Cup fixture.
 The last Birmingham City league victory over Aston Villa was on 20 March 2005, when Blues won 2–0 at St Andrew's.
-Villa won six encounters in a row, most recently on 25 April 2010 (2005–2010).
+Villa won six encounters in a row following this and have remained unbeaten in 14 league encounters.
 The two teams drew for the first time in over six years in the next match (the first of three in the 2010–11 season), with the match finishing 0–0 (the other Premier League match of the season also finished as a draw).
-The second match of the season resulted in the first Blues win since 2005, as they beat Villa 2–1 in the 2010–11 League Cup Quarter Final on 1 December 2010.
+The second match of the season resulted in the first Blues derby win since 2005, as they beat Villa 2–1 in the 2010–11 League Cup Quarter Final on 1 December 2010.